royoelen/hanze-python-qtl-workshop/docs/source/qtl_mapping.rst

 We have the files downloaded and we have the QTL mapping tool downloaded.
 Let us store the locations of these files into variables, so that we can reference them more easily.
 Let us also store the result file in a variable

+In bash we would do that like this

 .. code-block:: console

    (pqtl_env) $ snp_loc='/Users/royoelen/hanze-master/2021/CeD_genotypes_adjusted27082018.txt'